Airplay receiver with Orange Pi. How to make your HiFi sound system wireless.

 alsamixer

-# use arrows to change volume and ESC to exit
+# use arrows to change volume and ESC to exit# save settings

 alsactl store